Cartheur-Research/M6x09-III-SBC/design/README.md

 Design scratch...

-Provide me a schematic for a dual-cpu 6809 single-board computer with 62256 RAM, 27C256 ROM, and a 6850 UART.
+As a matter of first principles, consider a schematic for a dual-cpu 6809 single-board computer with 62256 RAM, 27C256 ROM, and a 6850 UART.

 Here's an example schematic for a dual-CPU 6809 single-board computer with 62256 RAM, 27C256 ROM, and a 6850 UART: